mymonero/mymonero-android-js/README.md

 ## Building for Production

-1. Open the project located in the Android folder generated in step 7 using Android Studio.
+1. Follow the steps under `Download and Build`.

-2. Build and run the project from Android Studio
+2. Use Android Studio to build the .APK file

 ## Contributing